Ferg-Lab/pines/README.md

-# Discovery of Many-Body and Solvent-Inclusive Collective Variables Using Permutationally Invariant Networks for Enhanced Sampling (PINES)
+# Permutationally Invariant Networks for Enhanced Sampling (PINES): Discovery of Multi-Molecular and Solvent-Inclusive Collective Variables

 Implementation of PINES in PLUMED2